MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

 ## Prerequisites

 * You must have a valid [Microsoft Power Automate plan](https://flow.microsoft.com/pricing)
-* You must have a valid Microsoft Defender ATP plan
+* You must have a valid Microsoft Defender for Endpoint plan
-* The Power Automate environment must be Azure AD synced, Defender ATP monitored, and domain-joined
+* The Power Automate environment must be Azure AD synced, Defender for Endpoint monitored, and domain-joined

 ## Phase 1: Generate a Cloud App Security API token<a name="generate-token"></a>